Dan Arnold Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Matchup vs. Atlanta

-- In his four matchups against the Falcons, Arnold's 11.2 receiving yards average is 26.3 less than his over/under for Sunday's game (37.5).
+- Arnold is averaging 11.2 receiving yards per game in four career matchups against the Falcons, 26.3 fewer than his receiving yards prop bet over/under for Sunday's game (37.5).

-- Arnold has caught a touchdown pass against the Falcons once, but did not have multiple TDs in that game.
+- Arnold, in four matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - This week Arnold will face the NFL's 13th-ranked pass defense (251.4 yards allowed per game).